'The Beatles: Get Back' Rooftop Concert Gets IMAX Theatrical Release

-'The Beatles: Get Back' Rooftop Concert Coming to IMAX and Theaters This Weekend
+'The Beatles: Get Back' Rooftop Concert Released in IMAX and Theaters -- Purchase Tickets Now

 Jackson is the first person in 50 years to be allowed access to 60 hours of footage and over 100 hours of unheard audio that’s been stored away at Apple Corps for all this time, and makes up the six-hour series and additional hour-long concert.
 About experiencing the concert in IMAX, director Peter Jackson said in a statement “It’s The Beatles’ last concert, and it’s the absolute perfect way to see and hear it.”
 And he's not wrong.
 The concert, which was a performance debuting songs which would then become The Beatles' album "Let It Be," and you won't want to miss it on IMAX screens and audio.